Retail Flooring Stores

 Appearance and Style

-Sheet Vinyl Flooring offers a wide array of designs, mimicking natural materials such as wood, stone, or ceramic tile.
-With a variety of finishes—matte, glossy, or textured—it can be customized to suit any design aesthetic, from contemporary to rustic.
+Sheet Vinyl Flooring offers a wide array of designs, mimicking natural materials such as wood, stone, or Ceramic Tile.
+With a variety of finishes—matte, glossy, or textured—it can be customized to suit any design aesthetic, from Contemporary to Rustic.

 Linoleum Flooring provides vibrant colors and intricate patterns, thanks to its pigments being embedded within the material.
 It offers a more natural and classic look, ideal for homeowners looking for an eco-friendly style.
 Linoleum tends to develop a beautiful patina over time, adding charm and character.